Tushar114/React-MemoryGame/README.md

 API : 'https://deckofcardsapi.com/'

-To start the application you can now run: `npm start`
+To start the application you can now run: `npm run dev`

 ## Available commands

 - `npm build` Bundle the application
-- `npm start` Run the development environment
+- `npm run dev` Run the development environment